kylerobots/kylerobots.github.io/_pages/about.md

 ## About Me ##
 I am a passionate, self-driven robotics researcher.
-Since growing up with Star Wars, I have always been fascinated with robotics.
-I've turned that interest into a fulfilling career that has allowed me to hone my researching abilities while also gaining experience in overseeing a broader research portfolio.
+Since growing up with Star Wars, I have always been fascinated with robotics and I've turned that interest into a fulfilling career that has allowed me to hone my researching abilities while overseeing a broader research portfolio.
 Recently, I have expanded this knowledge even further by embarking on a part-time PhD program in addition to my full-time career.
+I've started this site to share in my progress, practice my writing, document my projects, and pass on useful information I've discovered along the way.

 ## Work Experience ##
 <div class="title">